eclab/grains/arp/README.md

 Mozzi's output is capable of a range of betwen 42 and 48 notes (betwen 3.5 and 4 octaves).
 This is also Arp's range: values above that will just get bound to the top note.

-One of the issues in using Arp is that GRAINS does not have a buffered: the voltage its output will produce is strongly affected by the amperage being pulled by the oscillator it's plugged into, and different AE oscillators pull different amounts.
+One of the issues in using Arp is that GRAINS does not have a buffer: the voltage its output will produce is strongly affected by the amperage being pulled by the oscillator it's plugged into, and different AE oscillators pull different amounts.
 VCO is particularly bad here -- it pulls a lot of voltage, thus scaling down Arp's output so it's no longer v/oct.
 555 is much better (its inputs are buffered).
 And you can generally fix matters by plugging GRAINS into a buffered mult, and then attaching the buffered mult to your oscillator.
 But even the buffered mults differ a bit!

 I have made a few tables to match different scenarios: